DenisKnauf/smql/README.md

 	SmqlToAR.to_ar User, params[:smql]

-Don't forget to add gem to Gemfile:
+Don't forget to add my gem to the _Gemfile_:

 	gem 'smql'